RISE_2022_Scholars

 Time Commitment

 The program requires a full-time commitment from each student for its entire duration.
-Participants are expected to work up to 40 hours/week and must be available Monday through Friday from 8:00 am-5:00 pm, and may include additional evening/weekend hours for programming.
+Participants are expected to work up to 40 hours/week and must be available Monday through Friday from 8:00 am-5:00 pm, and may include additional evening/weekend hours for programming based on their lab schedules.
 Consequently, summer employment, summer school enrollment, and vacations during the research program are prohibited

 Let us help you with your search